Ice Cube: Personal life

-Conspiracy theories and antisemitism
+Accusations of antisemitism

 At a 1991 press conference promoting his album Death Certificate, Cube endorsed the Nation of Islam's pseudo-scholarly book The Secret Relationship Between Blacks and Jews, which falsely claims that European Jews dominated the Atlantic slave trade.
 Death Certificate also contains the song "No Vaseline", which uses racial slurs against the other former members of N.W.A and refers to the group's manager Jerry Heller as "white man", "white boy", "Jew", "white Jew", "devil" and "cracker".

-In response to accusations of racism and anti-Semitism, Cube said in 2008, "I ain't got time to be fuckin' anti-Semitic, anti-this, anti-that, anti-Korean.
+In response to accusations of racism and antisemitism, Cube said in 2008, "I ain't got time to be fuckin' antisemitic, anti-this, anti-that, anti-Korean.
 I ain't got time for that shit.
 I'm too busy bein' pro-black, you know what I'm saying?"
 In 2015, Cube expressed regret at including the word "Jew" in the lyrics of "No Vaseline" and explained that he intended to attack only Heller and not "the whole Jewish race".

-In 2020, Marlow Stern wrote an article in the Daily Beast addressing Cube's "long, disturbing history" of anti-Semitism.
+In 2020, Marlow Stern wrote an article in the Daily Beast addressing Cube's "long, disturbing history" of antisemitism.
 The article was a response to Cube's day-long Twitter posting spree the day before, during which he promoted Nation of Islam leader Louis Farrakhan.
-He also shared various disproven anti-Semitic conspiracy theories.
+He also shared various disproven antisemitic conspiracy theories.
 Again calling himself "just pro-black" and not "anti-anybody", he dismissed "the hype" and professed that he was just "telling [his] truth".